alexandr532/breacher/README.md

-Breacher is integrated mongodb management tool.
+Breacher is integrated MongoDb management tool.

-* **Integrated:** Breacher can be added to any project that uses mongodb.
+* **Integrated:** Breacher can be added to any project that uses MongoDb.